fugu-chop/launch_school/rb129_assessment/practice_resources/quiz_2.md

     - Starter recipes, main course recipes, and dessert recipes are all recipe types and share some characteristics but not others.
     - Recipes have one or more ingredients.
     - You decide that the application also needs a Conversion module that contains some temperature and measurement conversion methods required by Recipe and Ingredient objects.
     - Describe the relationships between the classes you've identified (are they sub/super classes?, are they modules?, are they collaborators?)

+      The `Recipe` class should likely be a collaborator object with the `RecipeBook` class, since this appears to be an associative relationship (i.e. a `RecipeBook` should have a `Recipe`, rather than "is a" recipe).
+The `StarterRecipe`, `MainCourseRecipe` and `DessertRecipe` should all inherit from the `Recipe` class, since these appear to have a logical hierarchy (they are all more granular expressions of a `Recipe`). `Ingredient` is likely a collaborator object of `StarterRecipe`, `MainCourseRecipe` and `DessertRecipe`, since it would appear that all of these classes "have" `Ingredients`, and that ingredients would vary according to the type of recipe.

     - Write a skeleton of the class structure in code.
+    ```ruby
+    module Conversion
+    end

+    class RecipeBook
+      def initialize(recipes)
+        @recipes = [recipes]
+      end
+    end

+    class Recipe
+      include Conversion

+      def initialize(ingredients)
+        @ingredients = [ingredients]
+      end
+    end

+    class StarterRecipe < Recipe
+    end

+    class MainCourseRecipe < Recipe
+    end

+    class DessertRecipe < Recipe
+    end

+    class Ingredient
+      include Conversion
+    end
+    ```